Living in Beverley

 Is Beverley a good place to live?

-What schools are in Beverley?
+What are the schools in Beverley like?

-What is the transport like in Beverley?
+What is the average house price in Beverley?

 Where does this data come from?